Transfer Learning for Kernel-based Regression: Real Data Analysis

-From Table \ref{table1}, it is clear that SA-TKRR achieves the best prediction performance for all the brands except for VW and Toyota, which further illustrates the effectiveness of our proposed method.
-It is interesting to point out that Pooled-TKRR exhibits the leading performance for the brands VW and Toyota, and the performance of SA-TKRR is comparable to Pooled-TKRR.
-This is largely due to the fact that Vw and Toyota are very popular brands with many best-selling models, and thus they may exhibit more similarities with other brands, and thus all the source data become transferable.
-As opposed, to other brands that may share low similarities with others, pooling all the source data together may not be optimal due to the presence of negative sources.
+From Table \ref{table1}, it is evident that SA-TKRR delivers superior prediction performance for all brands except VW and Toyota, highlighting the effectiveness of our proposed method.
+Notably, Pooled-TKRR demonstrates leading performance specifically for VW and Toyota, with SA-TKRR's performance being comparable to that of Pooled-TKRR.
+This can be largely attributed to VW and Toyota being popular brands with numerous best-selling models, which likely share more similarities with other brands, making the entire source data transferable.
+In contrast, other brands, which may exhibit lower similarities with the rest, do not benefit as much from pooling all source data.
+This is because the inclusion of non-relevant or negative data sources could detract from the overall prediction accuracy.